The Power of Positive Self-Talk: How to Shift Your Inner Dialogue

 Her voice cracked, barely able to finish.

-The words felt wrong and unbearable to say.
+We didn’t believe these words we were saying to each other.
 So why were we saying them?

 We were in a self-love workshop at a yoga festival, and the teacher had asked us to write down the harsh thoughts we carried about ourselves.
 Then, we swapped papers with our partners and read their thoughts aloud to them.

-The workshop was powerful because I had no idea those thoughts were even running in the back of my mind.
+1. I had no idea those thoughts were even running in the back of my mind.
 I wasn’t actively thinking them or saying them in the mirror.
-But there they were - behind the curtain, yet very much running the show.
-And I’m sure it was the same for everyone else in that room.
+But there they were, behind the curtain, yet very much running the show.
+As I’m sure it was for everyone in that room.

 Why our self-talk matters